The idea of settlement in BTC instead of USD

 Most likely you already know, that futures contracts trading is possible without physical delivery of the traded asset and profit/loss is settled directly in cash between parties (explained here: What is a futures contract?).

-In case of Bitcoin and other cryptocurrencies, the ability to trade them versus fiat currencies without the need to interact with fiat itself can be beneficial for a lot of market participants.
+In the case of Bitcoin and other cryptocurrencies, the ability to trade them versus fiat currencies without the need to interact with fiat itself can be beneficial for a lot of market participants.
 Exchanges could avoid excessive regulation by doing away with fiat, and traders still can get exposure to crypto vs fiat trading pairs without making fiat deposits.

 The standard Bitcoin futures market would treat Bitcoin as a commodity itself, and the profit/loss would be settled in conventional currencies.
 For example, one contract could represent 1 BTC and would be settled in USD, so the traded pair would be BTC/USD.
 Now imagine if we swap BTC and USD places in such contracts.
 This gives us the ability to treat USD as a regular commodity just like any other asset in conventional futures markets and settle profit/loss in BTC.
 In this example, one contract could represent a standard size of, let’s say, $5,000 and the price would be quoted in BTC, which at the time of writing would be 0.66 BTC per $5,000 ($7,500 per BTC on 04.06.2018).

 The approach mentioned above is still your standard direct futures contract, just with trading pair swapped around.
 It also proved to be highly confusing for most of the traders, which are used to see price quotes as USD per BTC and not the other way around.
-In such market, to go long on Bitcoin one would have to go short on USD/BTC pair and vice versa.
+In such a market, to go long on Bitcoin one would have to go short on USD/BTC pair and vice versa.

-To understand how we get from the example above to inverse futures contract, let’s first take a look how to calculate a profit in a standard direct futures contract with settlement in USD.
+To understand how we get from the example above to inverse futures contract, let’s first take a look at how to calculate a profit in a standard direct futures contract with settlement in USD.

 Suppose one contract is worth 1 BTC and you enter a long position at $10,000 with five contracts ($50,000 in total).
 The price moves in your direction, and you close the trade at $11,000.
 Your profit is calculated like this: